tedneward/Azgaarnoth/Classes/Warlock.md

   When you cast the spell, you can choose one of the normal forms for your familiar or one of the following special forms: imp, pseudodragon, quasit, or sprite.

   Additionally, when you take the Attack action, you can forgo one of your own attacks to allow your familiar to use its reaction to make one attack of its own.

+* **Pact of the Talisman**
+  Your patron gives you a special amulet, a talisman that can aid you, or anyone else who wears it, when the need is great.
+When the wearer makes an ability check with a skill in which they lack proficiency, they can add a d4 to the roll.
+If you lose the talisman, you can perform a 1-hour ceremony to receive a replacement from your patron.
+This ceremony can be performed during a short or long rest, and it destroys the previous amulet.

+  The talisman turns to ash when you die.

 * **Pact of the Tome**
   Your patron gives you a grimoire called a Book of Shadows.
 When you gain this feature, choose three cantrips from any class's spell list.
 While the book is on your person, you can cast those cantrips at will.
 They are considered warlock spells for you, and they needn't be from the same spell list.
 They don't count against your number of cantrips known.